DAVID J. WILLIS ATTORNEY

 “As Is” Transactions

-It is important to observe that the TREC One to Four Family Residential Contract contains an optional "as is" clause, and the transaction is turned into an "as is" transaction, if the box at 7D(1) is checked.
+It is important to observe that the TREC One to Four Family Residential Contract contains an optional "as is" clause, and the transaction is turned becomes "as is" if the box at paragraph 7D(1) is checked.

 Here is the central question: Is it lawful to transfer property without disclosing material defects if the contract states that the transaction is "as is?"
-In other words, does use of the words "as is" or some similar phraseology relieve the seller of the obligation to disclose?
-The answer (as is true in many areas of the law) is "it depends" – but probably not.
+In other words, does use of the words "as is" or similar phraseology relieve the seller of the obligation to disclose?
+The answer, as is true in many areas of the law, is "it depends"–but probably not.

 The important case in this area is Prudential Insurance Co. v.
 Jefferson Associated Ltd., 896 S.W.2d 156 (Tex.
-1995) which upheld "as is" clauses in certain narrow circumstances.
-Two things are critical if an "as is" clause is to be upheld: the specific wording of the "as is" clause and whether or not the buyer obtained an inspection.
+1995), which upheld "as is" clauses in certain narrow circumstances.
+Two things are critical if such a clause is to be upheld: the specific wording and whether or not the buyer obtained an inspection.
 Also, in evaluating an "as is" transaction, courts look not just at these two factors but at the totality of the circumstances.
-Note that if the buyers consult an attorney before agreeing to an "as is" clause then a court is more likely to find the clause enforceable.
-Courts, as a rule, dislike situations where the parties are unequally informed of their rights.
+Note that if the buyer consults an attorney before agreeing to an as is clause then a court is more likely to find the clause enforceable.
+Courts dislike situations where the parties are unequally informed of their rights.
 For this reason, it is more likely that an "as is" provision will be upheld in a commercial rather than a residential transaction since commercial buyers are presumed to be more sophisticated.

-In 2007, the Dallas Court of Appeals said the following with regard to "as is" transactions involving residential property: "The nature of the transaction and the totality of the circumstances surrounding the agreement must be considered . . .
-Where the ‘as is’ clause is an important part of the basis of the bargain, not an incidental or ‘boilerplate’ provision, and is entered into by parties of relatively equal bargaining position, a buyer´s affirmative agreement that he is not buying on the representations of the seller should be given effect. . . ."
+In 2007, the Dallas Court of Appeals said the following with regard to "as is" transactions involving residential property: "The nature of the transaction and the totality of the circumstances surrounding the agreement must be considered.
+Where the ‘as is’ clause is an important part of the basis of the bargain, not an incidental or ‘boilerplate’ provision, and is entered into by parties of relatively equal bargaining position, a buyer´s affirmative agreement that he is not buying on the representations of the seller should be given effect."
 Kupchynsky v.
 Nardiello, 230 S.W.3d 685, 690 (Tex.
 App.–Dallas 2007, pet. denied).

-The commercial landlord-tenant case Italian Cowboy Partners, Ltd. V. The Prudential Insurance Company of America (341 S.W.3d 323 (Tex.
-2011) involved the lease of a restaurant with a history of chronic sewage odor.
-The landlord´s manager, who had actual knowledge of the problem, fraudulently induced the tenant into a lease by orally declaring that the premises were in "perfect condition."
+The commercial landlord-tenant case of Italian Cowboy Partners, Ltd. v.
+Prudential Insurance Co. of America, 341 S.W.3d 323 (Tex.
+2011), involved lease of a restaurant with a history of chronic sewage odor.
+The landlord´s manager, who knew of the problem, fraudulently induced the tenant into a lease by orally declaring that the premises were in "perfect condition."
 Even though Italian Cowboy is a commercial lease case, it is likely that a similar theory of liability would be applied against a seller of residential property who made similar false statements.

-The general take-away from the foregoing section is that an "as is" clause will not protect a seller in a case of willful concealment, and it will certainly be no protection in event the seller engages in fraudulent inducement.
+The general take-away from this discussion is that an "as is" clause will not protect a seller in a case of willful concealment, and it will certainly be no protection if the seller engages in fraudulent inducement.